 For those starting from square one: Those who have been the go-to of friends and family members for the same topic over and over or those who have unique training or experiences might be positioned perfectly to create a course too.

-Creator and educator Stefanie had a handful of topics she could cover:
+Creator and educator Stefanie mentioned above had a handful of topics she could cover:

 - Video Editing with Adobe Premiere Pro